About the Scandinavian Cultural Center

 Located at 12180 South Park Avenue in Tacoma, the Scandinavian Cultural Center is a 6,700 square foot facility housed on the first floor of the University Center at Pacific Lutheran University.
 Completed in May 1989, the Center features a great hall, three exhibit galleries, and a demonstration kitchen.
 A 25-foot-high, custom-carved Viking ship prow serves as a dramatic visual statement, welcoming guests to the Center.

 The Cultural Center offers everyone, not just those of Scandinavian descent, a rich, broad and changing portrait of a living culture other than our own.
 The Center is a library, an art gallery, a lecture hall, a banquet room, a performance arena, a museum, a classroom, and a recital hall.

 PLU's Scandinavian Heritage

 Scandinavian immigrants and their descendants have had a distinct influence on Pacific Lutheran University.
 Since its founding in 1890 by Norwegian minister Bjug Harstad, PLU has nurtured its Nordic roots.
-Today, evidence of these strong Scandinavian ties is seen in the Scandinavian Cultural Center, the Scandinavian Cultural Center Council, the Norwegian and Scandinavian Area Studies Programs, and the Scandinavian Immigrant Experience Collection (located in the University Library).
+Today, evidence of these strong Scandinavian ties is seen in the Scandinavian Cultural Center, the Scandinavian Cultural Center Council, the Norwegian and Nordic Studies Programs, and the Scandinavian Immigrant Experience Collection (located in the University Library).
 Strolling across campus, one encounters numerous buildings bearing Scandinavian names and works of art reflecting the University’s rich Nordic heritage.
 In addition, PLU has cultivated exchange programs with faculty and students from Denmark, Finland, Iceland, Norway, and Sweden.